JENkt4k/six-dof-arduino-arm/README.md

 Biggest improvement since last shot.
 Gen AI and ChatGPT

 Things that improved:
-- Ardunino is aamazing!!!
+- Ardunino is amazing!!!
-- Adafruit libs given in GPT example were much more consice
+- Adafruit libs given in GPT example were much more concise
 - Refactoring to more modular code was the largest cost but was forced to reduce code drops and drifting.
-Large text prompts struggle bying a few hundred lines.
+Large text prompts struggle being a few hundred lines.
-- less invbested in code.
-I'm ADHD and code obcessed. releasing imperfect code is terrifying, this is less so
+- less invested in code.
+I'm ADHD and code obsessed. releasing imperfect code is terrifying, this is less so

 ## File Structure
 ```sql